 Despite this abundance of wildlands, wildlife, and natural beauty, these lands are under constant threat from a wide range of modern-day activities.
 From urban sprawl to potential mining for rare earth minerals; from proposals for energy development to an explosion of off-road vehicles, these lands are under siege and need the protections that only a National Monument can provide.
 To create the level of support necessary to achieve this goal, a coalition of business, religious, conservation, and sportsmen’s groups was established in 2005 to work once again to achieve the protection for these areas that many have sought for more than forty years.

-The boundary of the proposed monument is, in accordance with the Antiquities Act, confined to the smallest area compatible with proper care and management of objects to be protected.
-In all, the proposal encompasses close to 600,000 acres of land in three units.
+The boundary of the monument is, in accordance with the Antiquities Act, confined to the smallest area compatible with proper care and management of objects to be protected.
+In all, the national monument encompasses close to 500,000 acres of land in three units.
 The lands are a diverse mix of Chihuahuan desert grasslands, sky island peaks, seasonal streams, rare native cacti, dramatic canyons, and historical remains.
-Some of the lands in the proposal extend south from Las Cruces and are divided by a major highway named after former New Mexico Senator Pete Domenici.
+Some of the lands in the national monument extend south from Las Cruces and are divided by a major highway named after former New Mexico Senator Pete Domenici.
 The other portions of the proposal are found northeast and northwest of Las Cruces.

-The Organ Mountains–Desert Peaks National Monument lies within New Mexico’s second congressional district.
+The Organ Mountains-Desert Peaks National Monument lies within New Mexico’s second congressional district.
 The 2nd seat is currently occupied by congressional Representative Steve Pearce, a Republican from Hobbs, New Mexico.
 Representative Pearce has shown a tendency to fight conservation efforts on multiple levels and is opposed to Wilderness designation for these lands.
 Ironically, this district is the same that was once home to Aldo Leopold, the man credited with advocating and successfully lobbying for America’s first Wilderness area—the Gila—during his years working in the Gila National Forest.
 Despite Congressman Pearce’s views to the contrary, South central New Mexico and Doña Ana County show strong levels of support for landscape scale conservation.
-Community wishes and work would be fulfilled with National Monument designation for the Organ Mountains-Desert Peaks Area.
+Community wishes and work have been fulfilled with national monument designation for the Organ Mountains-Desert Peaks.